learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## L2 Regularization

-Let's include L2 regularization.
-You can easily do this in keras adding the argument kernel_regulizers.l2 and adding a value for the regularization parameter lambda between parentheses.
+First, take a look at L2 regularization.
+Keras makes L2 regularization easy.
+Simply add the kernel_regularizer=kernel_regulizers.l2(lamda_coeff) parameter to any model layer.
+The lambda_coeff parameter determines the strength of the regularization you wish to perform.

 ```python